calumk/node-red-contrib-iiot-opcua/README.md

 # node-red-contrib-iiot-opcua

-DEPRECATED AND CLOSED since April 2020
+The original version of this code was DEPRECATED AND CLOSED since April 2020 by the Author He also took the unusual step of Deleting the repo from his github account.

+As the BSD-Clause 3 Licence allows re-hosting, I have uploaded the code here

 ## The IoT/IIoT OPC UA toolbox package for [Node-RED][8] based on [node-opcua][9].